israelali1424/Series_7_Notes/chapter_16_REITS, DPPs, Hedge Funds, and Asset Backed Securities.md

   - **Leverage:** BDCs often use leverage to enhance returns, but this can also increase risk.
   - **Management Fees:** They may charge management and incentive fees, which can affect overall returns for investors.
   - **Transparency:** BDCs are required to provide detailed financial reports and disclosures to investors, ensuring transparency.

+To qualify for REIT tax status, a corporation must have at least 100 shareholders by the second taxable year.
+It also must meet a 5/50 test for shareholder ownership, with five or fewer shareholders not owning more than 50% of its stock during the last half of the taxable year.